-Subsequent work provides continued support for both the importance of the suspects’ perspective and the differential impact of information-gathering (humane) and accusatorial (dominant) techniques.
+Subsequent work provides continued support for both the importance of the interviewee’s perspective and the differential impact of information-gathering (humane) and accusatorial (dominant) techniques.
 Among a sample of persons convicted of a crime in Australia, those who perceived their interrogating officer as more humane, more ethical, and less dominant were more likely to have confessed (Kebbell et al., 2010), as persons convicted of a crime view humane interrogation methods as fairer (Kebbell et al., 2008).
 Wachi et al. (2016a) surveyed persons incarcerated in Japan and found that among those who (a) had not decided whether they would confess or (b) had decided they would deny prior to the interrogation, ‘relationship-focused’ methods (i.e., active listening and rapport) led to more confessions than ‘undifferentiated-high’ methods, where interrogators used both relationship-focused and confrontational methods (see also May et al., 2021).

-Apart from increasing the likelihood of confessions, two other suspect-focused studies have demonstrated that humane approaches are also associated with self-reported cooperation and disclosure (Goodman-Delahunty et al., 2014; Snook et al., 2015).
+Apart from increasing the likelihood of confessions, two other interviewee-focused studies have demonstrated that humane approaches are also associated with self-reported cooperation and disclosure (Goodman-Delahunty et al., 2014; Snook et al., 2015).
 With a sample of males who were interrogated and subsequently incarcerated in Canada, Snook et al. (2015) found humanitarian-style approaches not only lead to increased confessions but also self-reported levels of cooperation.
 Goodman-Delahunty et al. (2014) interviewed a multinational sample of high-value detained individuals about their most recent interrogation and similarly found disclosure of meaningful information was over four times more likely when interrogated with rapport-building techniques.

 The Present Study and Hypotheses

-Suspect-focused research suggests that the perceived use of humanitarian and information-gathering techniques can increase confessions, cooperation, and disclosure.
+Interviewee-focused research suggests that the perceived use of humanitarian and information-gathering techniques can increase confessions, cooperation, and disclosure.
 However, comparative research in the U.S. is lacking.
 Here we build upon prior work by exploring whether different interrogation methods predict self-reported confession, cooperation, and disclosure among a sample of individuals detained in U.S. jails.
 We hypothesized that detained individuals would report experiencing both accusatorial (dominance, confrontational) and information-gathering (humanity, rapport-building) types of interrogation tactics (Hypothesis 1).
 Further, based on the research reviewed above, we hypothesized that experiencing information-gathering tactics would predict higher likelihoods of confession, cooperation, and information disclosure compared to accusatorial tactics (Hypothesis 2).

 Method